 After the design passes rigorous analysis and evaluation, the last phase is detailed CAD for the development of the prototype.

 - Computer-aided design for all components, sub-assemblies, and main assembly.

 - Generation of Detailed drawings

-The last phase of the design is testing prototype under realistic operating conditions.
+The last phase of the design is testing the prototype under realistic operating conditions.
 In some cases, test rigs are developed to carry out testing in a controlled environment.
 We have complete expertise in developing test rigs.
-We can also carry out tests for our clients including post processing of test data.
+We can also carry out tests for our clients including post-processing of test data.
 Please see our test rigs and testing services for more detail.